-Because there's lots of ways to perform 2FA it means there's also lots of different implementations, some use email, others use SMS, etc. One of the implementations is Google Authenticator and that's what we'll be using in our project.
+Because there are lots of ways to perform 2FA, there are also lots of different implementations, some use email, others use SMS, etc. One of the implementations is Google Authenticator, and that’s what we’ll be using in our project.

-This is done by adding two columns to the model that you'll be using for implementing Google Authenticator (in this case 'AdminUser').
+This is done by adding two columns to the model that you’ll be using for implementing Google Authenticator (in this case, ‘AdminUser’).
 The first column is google_secret.
-This is where we'll be storing the encrypted code (which can be reset) use to connect the model (in this case AdminUser) with Google Authenticator.
-The code stored in this column will enable our AdminUser to register via the Google Authenticator mobile app and it can also be used as a QR code so the user can scan it with their smartphone.
+This is where we’ll be storing the encrypted code (which can be reset) used to connect the model (in this case, AdminUser) with Google Authenticator.
+The code stored in this column will enable our AdminUser to register via the Google Authenticator mobile app, and it can also be used as a QR code so the user can scan it with their smartphone.

 Next up is the column called mfa_secret.
-This is where we'll be storing a 6 digit code each time the user tries to log into their account.
+This is where we’ll be storing a 6-digit code each time the user tries to log into their account.
 The user cannot get this code until they register with a Google Secret Code on the mobile application.
 Every time the user logs out, the mfa_secret is reset to nil.
-This isn't the only way to do it, though, as you can change this behavior of the Google Authenticator gem.
-Let's move on.
+This isn’t the only way to do it, though, as you can change the behavior of the Google Authenticator gem.
+Let’s move on.